medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

 <br/>

-The value in DocumentIdentifier is identical to the corresponding ehmiSBDH-registration for BusinessScope/Scope[DOCUMENTID]:
+The value in DocumentIdentifier is identical to the corresponding ehmiSBDH-registration for BusinessScope/Scope[DOCUMENTID]: ([CHG]: Hvad betyder "BusinessScope/Scope[DOCUMENTID]" notationen?)

     SMP ServiceInformation/DocumentIdentifier